 Any other children.

-For criteria 6 and 7 a letter from the minister/faith leader confirming membership of the faith community will be required.
+For criteria 6 and 7 either a certificate of baptism or a letter from the minister/faith leader confirming membership of the faith community will be required.

 Exceptional Need

 Governors will give priority within a category to an application where there is proof of a particular medical or social reason which can only be met at this school, this includes children previously from abroad who were cared for by the state because he or she would not otherwise have been cared for adequately and subsequently adopted.
 Applications for children adopted but previously looked after abroad will be considered under this rule and accepted if the child’s previously looked after status and adoption is confirmed.
 Hertfordshire ‘Virtual School’ will be asked to verify all such applications.
 To demonstrate an exceptional social or medical need of the child which can only be met at this school, the governing body will require compelling written evidence from an appropriate professional, such as a social worker, doctor or a priest and for a child previously cared for by the state abroad, evidence that he or she would not otherwise have been cared for adequately and has subsequently been adopted.